zk-org/zk/tests/fixtures/full-sample/uok6.md

 Choose a portfolio strategy, such as the [Couch potato investment strategy](hdi6), and stick to it.

 Second-guessing and tweaking make your portfolio under perform.
-Ignore your emotions when the market fluctuates, this derails most investors.
+Ignore your emotions when the market fluctuates, this details most investors.
 Instead, keep steady and trust that [compound interests make you rich](smdc).
 A good way to do that is to look at your investments performance only once a year.

 ## The less you think about the market, the more money you make